Version Control of Speaker Recognition Systems: Device-side deployment

 \subsection{Device-side architecture}

 In device-side deployment, both the speech engine execution and the user profile storage happen on the user device.
 The user device could be either smartphones, smart home speakers, or smart security devices.
-The biggest advantage of device-side deployment is that, it does not require any Internet communication with servers.
+For example, a keyword-based text-dependent speaker recognition system could be used to support multiple users on smart home devices~\cite{pinsky2017tomato}; a text-independent speaker recognition system could be used to improve the accuracy of personalized keyphrase detection on smart displays~\cite{rikhye2021personalized}; the enrolled user voice profiles could also be used to improve or personalize other speech systems such as speech enhancement~\cite{Wang2019}, automatic speech recognition~\cite{Wang2020,rikhye2021multiuser,rikhye2022closing,o2023conditional}, voice activity detection~\cite{ding2019personal,ding2022personal}, or text-to-speech synthesis~\cite{jia2018transfer}.
+The biggest advantage of device-side deployment is that it does not require any Internet communication with servers at runtime, and all information resides on the same device.
 This means both enrollment and runtime stages can perform smoothly even when there is no Internet connection.

-One big challenge of device-side deployment is the limited computational resources, such as CPU, memory, storage, and power.
+One big challenge of device-side deployment, however, is the limited computational resources, such as CPU, memory, storage, and power.
 In most use cases, the user device (\emph{e.g.} a smartphone) needs to perform many other tasks in parallel, thus the resource budget for speaker recognition is usually very limited.
-There are many approaches to reduce the computational cost of the speaker recognition system, such as model quantization~\cite{alvarez2016efficient,shangguan2019optimizing}, model compression~\cite{nakkiran2015compressing}, model sparsification~\cite{lecun1990optimal}, or implementing part of the system on specialized hardware (\emph{e.g.} digital signal processors).
+There are many approaches to reduce the computational cost of the speaker recognition system, such as model quantization~\cite{alvarez2016efficient,shangguan2019optimizing,ding20224,rybakov20232}, model compression~\cite{nakkiran2015compressing}, model sparsification~\cite{lecun1990optimal,wu2021dynamic} or knowledge distillation~\cite{hinton2015distilling}.
+Another solution is to implement part of the system on specialized hardware, such as digital signal processors (DSP) or tensor processing units (TPU)~\cite{gupta2021google}.